top of page

 What is PrEP (medicine that prevents HIV)?

 PrEP is short for pre-exposure prophylaxis.
 It's a medicine you can take every day to prevent HIV.
 It works the same way as HIV treatment: by stopping HIV from making copies of itself.
 And when HIV can’t do this, it can prevent it from setting up in your body.
 PrEP is a very effective way to protect yourself from HIV.
 To get it, you need to get a prescription from your doctor or a sexual health clinic and then buy it from a pharmacy.
-With a Medicare card, it costs about $41 each month, and if you also have a concession card, it only costs about $6 per month.
+Many online services like SISTR and PrepHealth also offer bulk-billed PrEP prescriptions with Medicare.
+With a Medicare card, it costs about $25 each month, and if you also have a concession card, it only costs less than $8 per month.

 How do I get PrEP without a Medicare card?

 If you don’t have a Medicare card, you can still access PrEP.
-If you’re in Brisbane, the best place to go to see a doctor is Metro North Sexual Health and HIV Service (phone: (07) 3837 5611).
-Their website can be found here.
+If you live in Brisbane on the north side of the river (i.e., in the Metro North health service catchment), the best place to go for free is Metro North Sexual Health and HIV Service (phone: (07) 3837 5611).
+They are a totally free service and their website can be found here.

 What is PEP (medicine that can protect you after sex)?